oscar-fong/github-activity/README.md

 - HTTP/HTTPS requests, methods, headers and bodies
 - How to consume a public API and read its documentation to follow syntax and format specification
-- Transform HTTP bodies into readable and flexible data (an Array) to filter, process and lookup fields and data.
+- Transform HTTP bodies into readable and flexible data (an Array) to filter, process and lookup fields and data
-- Use loops to iterate over data.
+- Use loops to iterate over data